OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 > Use 'OAFP_RESET=true' to forces to reset the terminal before waiting for input or displaying an output (use this if you experience terminal related issues)

+> Use 'OAFP_CODESET=UTF-16' to force reading files in a different codeset (e.g. UTF-16) different from the default UTF-8.

 ---

 ## ⬇️  Input types